Fastest Storage Array

 There are many enterprise storage solutions on the market that claim to be the fastest storage array or appliance, be it block, file or unified storage.
 Everyone from the big players like HP, NetApp and Dell to startups like Whiptail, Pure Storage and others have arrays geared toward application acceleration, data caching, auto tiering and the like.
 There's even a new breed of storage arrays that are part of the "Cluster in a Box" solutions that aim to deliver compute, storage, interconnect and power management in easy to deploy boxes or pods that are generally geared toward a specific task.

 StorageReview isn't content to simply evaluate enterprise storage devices on a one off basis.
 While those reviews are compelling to a certain audience, the enterprise rarely buys a single PCIe application accelerator for instance, to deploy in an organization.
 They buy dozens, sometimes hundreds or thousands to execute a well defined task, at times to the point of customizing software for the storage array.
-The same goes for SATA/SAS flash arrays, tiering/caching boxes and other storage appliances that make sure of flash drives.
+The same goes for SATA/SAS flash arrays, tiering/caching boxes and other storage appliances that make use of flash drives.

 Custom Flash Arrays